 Cemeteries for Preborn Babies

-If these 55.7 million babies had been born and had grown up, then got together to hold hands, the resulting line would stretch around the world at the equator more than two and a half times ― more than 64,000 miles!
+Imagine if the 63 million-plus babies aborted since 1973 in the United States had been born and had grown up.
+If they had gotten together to hold hands, the resulting line would stretch around the world at the equator more than two and a half times ― more than 65,000 miles!

 A Much Larger “Quilt Project”